Fast Algorithms for Energy Games in Special Cases: Introduction

 An $i$-round game is a finite version of the energy game, where a token is passed for only $i$~rounds.
-In this version, the goal is to find the initial energy Alice needs to keep the energy nonnegative for these $i$-rounds.
+In this version, the goal is to find the initial energy that Alice needs, in order to keep the energy level nonnegative for these $i$-rounds.
 Then we show that in graphs without negative cycle, the infinite game is equivalent to the $n$-round game.

 \paragraph{Structure of the paper.} In the next section, we provide some preliminaries, including the formal definition of an energy game.
 In Section~\ref{sec:APNP}, we study the All-Pairs Nonnegative Prefix Paths problem, and we present an algorithm for the special case that the edge weights are in $\{-1, 0, +1\}$, an algorithm for general edge weights, and a lower bound.
 Next in Section~\ref{sec:all-alice}, we consider the all-Alice case by reducing this problem to the All-Pairs Nonnegative Prefix Paths problem.
 In Section~\ref{sec:all-bob}, we consider the all-Bob case, and finally in Section~\ref{sc:nonegcycles}, we consider game graphs without negative cycles.